 The Ultima 35 places the sensor exactly in the optical axis vertically, horizontally and front-to-back.
 Any rear movement, whether swing, tilt or shift keeps the focal plane on axis and in focus.

 The camera as a standard kit will allow the DSLR to be mounted in a horizontal position.
 Add an L-bracket to mount the DSLR in a vertical position.

 A special application is possible for the PhaseOne/Mamiya AFd, featuring a larger CCD than the usual DSLR.
 Digitar lenses of 90mm and above are recommended for this camera set-up because of the larger Mamiya Body.

-Schneider makes an excellent series of lenses designed for digital photography, the APO-Digitar lenses.
+Schneider once made an excellent series of lenses designed for digital photography, the APO-Digitar lenses.
+These lenses are not available new anymore.
 These lenses have the ability to resolve down to a 5-micron pixel.
 Some of these lenses are retro-focus and all give a broad range of movements.
-The lenses we recommend are the 28 mm, 72mm, 80mm, 90mm, 100mm, 120mm, 150mm, Macro 80mm, Macro 120mm and macro 180mm (there are also 35mm, 43mm, 47mm and 60mm available, but they cannot be focused on the recessed sensor).
+The lenses we recommend are the 72mm, 80mm, 90mm, 100mm, 120mm, 150mm, Macro 80mm, Macro 120mm and macro 180mm (there are also 35mm, 43mm, 47mm and 60mm available, but they cannot be focused on the recessed sensor).
 All of these lenses allow up to 20mm of shift and 15mm of rise.
 That may not sound like much, but remember that is over a half of a frame of movement in any direction.